How to organize a resume? What resume sections are compulsory? Writing a resume can seem daunting. But don't worry; it's easier than you think.

 This resume part allows employers to instantly unearth supplemental data about you, such as your work experience and education.
 It also assists employers to gain insight into your professional accomplishments and career goals.

 Mentioning a website showcases your technical expertise, especially if you apply for a tech-related job.
-Moreover, it provides employers a quick and easy way to connect with you.
+Moreover, it provides employers with a quick and easy way to connect with you.

 Ensure that: